 There shall be three categories of membership: Active, Associate, and Emeritus.
 Membership is contingent upon payment of appropriate national, state, and local dues and fees.
 All members of the chapter shall be members of the National AAUP.
 If an affiliation agreement is in place with the Oregon Conference of the AAUP (AAUP-Oregon) all members of the chapter shall be members of AAUP-Oregon as well.
 Eligibility requirements for each of these categories and the extent of membership rights are as follows:

-B. Associate Members.
+b.
+Associate Members.
 Any member of the Portland State University Faculty and staff who is not included within the collective bargaining unit and who is eligible for Active Membership in the national AAUP is eligible for Associate Membership.
 Associate members are not eligible to vote in any chapter matter, or to hold office.
 They are eligible to serve as members of appointed committees.
-As members of national AAUP, Associate Members have the right to vote for officers of national AAUP, excluding the Collective Bargaining Congress.
+As members of national AAUP, Associate Members have the right to vote for officers of national AAUP.

 1. Officers.
-The Officers of the Portland State University Chapter shall be a President, a Vice President for Collective Bargaining, a Vice President for Academic Freedom and Grievance, a Vice President for Membership and Organizing, a Secretary, and a Treasurer.
-The Executive Council shall consist of these six officers, the Immediate Past President, and seven other councilors.
-The Executive Committee of the Council shall consist of the six officers and the Immediate Past President.
+The Officers of the Portland State University Chapter shall be a President, a Vice President for Collective Bargaining, a Vice President for Academic Freedom and Grievance, a Vice President for Membership and Organizing, a Vice President for Communications and Public Relations, a Vice President for Legislative and Political Action, a Secretary, and a Treasurer.
+The Executive Council shall consist of these eight officers, the Immediate Past President, and six other councilors.
+The Executive Committee of the Council shall consist of the eight officers and the Immediate Past President.
 The Immediate Past President shall be defined as the person who has served as President most recently within the previous two years.

 2. Term of office.
 The terms of office of the members of the Executive Council shall be two years.
-The terms of office of the President, the Vice President of Collective Bargaining, the Vice President for Membership and Organizing, the Immediate Past President, and four Councilors will begin in even numbered years, and those of other council members shall begin in odd numbered years.
+The terms of office of the President, the Vice President for Collective Bargaining, the Vice President for Membership and Organizing, the Vice President for Communications and Public Relations, the Immediate Past President, and three Councilors will begin in even numbered years, and the Vice President for Academic Freedom and Grievance, the Vice President for Legislative and Political Action, the Secretary, the Treasurer, and three Councilors shall begin in odd numbered years.
 Except for the Immediate Past President, members of the Executive Council shall be elected by secret ballot as provided in the Bylaws.

 4. Vacancy in other offices.
 In case of a vacancy in any other Executive Council office except that of Immediate Past President, the Council shall elect a member to serve until the next regular election.
 At least one week's notice to the Council shall precede such elections.
 The Council shall initially consider as replacements unsuccessful candidates from the previous two elections, voting on each in the order of votes received.
 If the term of the office extends one academic calendar year or more, then a member shall be elected by the membership to serve the duration of the unexpired term.
 A vacancy will automatically occur, unless overruled by the Council, when any member misses three consecutive meetings or more than one third of the meetings per term without good reason.
 A temporary vacancy may be declared either by the Council or by the member involved, in the case of a legitimate inability to attend regular meetings over an extended period of more than five weeks.
 The member involved may suggest to the Council a replacement who will be considered along with unsuccessful candidates from the previous two elections.
 Replacements will have full Council privileges.
 The original incumbent must inform the Council in writing before resuming office.